medialab/xan/docs/cmd/heatmap.md

     -a, --align <choice>    How to align numbers in the cell when shown.
 Can be either "left", "center" or "right".
                             [default: center]
+    -F, --fill              Whether to fill empty cells with the "⡪" character.
+    --repeat-headers <n>    Repeat headers every <n> heatmap rows.
+This can also be set to "auto" to choose a suitable number based on the height of your terminal.
+    --show-gradients        Display a showcase of available gradients.
     --color <when>          When to color the output using ANSI escape codes.
                             Use `auto` for automatic detection, `never` to disable colors completely and `always` to force colors, even when the output could not handle them.
                             [default: auto]
-    --repeat-headers <n>    Repeat headers every <n> heatmap rows.
-This can also be set to "auto" to choose a suitable number based on the height of your terminal.
-    --show-gradients        Display a showcase of available gradients.

 Common options:
     -h, --help             Display this message